H27-VEN/FormApplication/README.md

 run `npm start` or `yarn start` from the root directory to run the application.

+# Future Enhancement

+1. pagination in the contactList table.
+2. option to delete contact
+3. connect with a dynamic data source
+4. Refactor and optimize code for production

 ### Note: The code is WIP and I will update the code as and when I get the time